|

 animations,

 can use as much as 4 GB of RAM.
+In theory.

-System Processor The system processor needs to support MMX and
+System Processor The system processor needs to support MMX, SSE2, and GDI+.
+Most of the recent processors do support GDI+.
+If you're not sure if

 yours will run it, try

-Oh, did we mention get some more RAM?
 A word about Virtual Memory (Swap Space) You should also make sure that you don't limit your virtual memory to just 1.5 times the physical RAM amount, especially if you're low on RAM.
 You can still allocate 4 GB of Virtual memory even if you only have 1 GB of RAM.
 At least, it'll continue to work, rather than die a horrible death of "Out of memory" syndrome.
 It may be a bit on the slow side, seeing that it needs to swap the data in and out of the virtual swap space to physical memory all day long, but it'll get there eventually.
 Better than not.
-Got more RAM?
+Waffling or Howling on a Mac?
+Do some testing with the

 demos if you plan on running it on Windows within